So, You’re Looking at Renovating a Post War to 2000’s Home? [November 2023 Update]Renovations, Services, Uncategorised

-Some people say that post war to 2000’s homes don’t have a lot going for them.
-And design wise some can be pretty bland.
+Some people say that post war to 2000’s homes don’t have a lot going for them, I’ll be the first to admit design wise some can be pretty bland!

-Well, not in their original form.
-But I love creating renovation designs for these homes.
+Ok I’ll admit….
+Not always in their original form….
+But I DO love creating renovation designs for these homes!

 Perhaps it’s because I am so familiar with their shortcomings and after all these years know exactly how to address them.
-But each one is unique, because the needs of each owner are unique.
+Perhaps it is also because each one is unique, and because the needs of each owner are unique.

 An overview of post war to 2000’s homes

 Post war to 2000’s homes, as the name suggests, were built after World War 2.

 Immediately after the war there was a shortage of skilled labour and building materials.
 These homes tended to be modest – think 2 bedrooms and perhaps a sleep-out kind of modest.

 Owners often did much of the work themselves, therefore the designs tended to be bland – basic both in terms of function and form.